4 min read

 For those not familiar with Apache Solr, it is an open-source platform that is highly reliable, scalable, and fault-tolerant.
-The team here at AlphaSense has been working with Apache Solr for over a decade, both modifying and improving the platform specifically to help our clients answer the critical business and financial decisions they have.
+The team here at AlphaSense has been working with Apache Solr for over a decade, modifying and improving the platform specifically to help our clients answer their critical business and financial decisions.

 Apache Solr has taken multiple evolutionary steps in the scalability of technology over the years, evolving from one static Solr core server to a scalable, fault-tolerant, multi-cloud Solr cluster with data replication.

-While the Apache Solr platform provides general scalability, one key aspect for the AlphaSense platform to work was still missing: how to manage the ever growing content universe and improve speed and quality of the search experience for users (hence the need for more Solr collections.)
+While the Apache Solr platform provides general scalability, one key aspect for the AlphaSense platform to work was still missing: managing the ever-growing content universe and improving the speed and quality of the search experience for users (hence the need for more Solr collections.)

 AlphaSense continuously curates data from over 10,000 sources and millions of pieces of content.
 Both are constantly experiencing accelerated growth.
-As the number of sources and content continues to grow, this, in turn, increases pressure on the search experience, and in particular the ability of AlphaSense to index and surface content quickly.
-In other words – there is an ever growing need to support additional Solr clusters (i.e. content collections or sources).
-Not to mention, the desire to increase the elasticity of these clusters in order to maintain and improve fast and reliable search remains ever-present.
+As the number of sources and content continues to grow, this, in turn, increases pressure on the search experience, particularly the ability of AlphaSense to index and surface content quickly.
+In other words – there is an ever-growing need to support additional Solr clusters (i.e., content collections or sources).
+Not to mention, the desire to increase the elasticity of these clusters to maintain and improve fast and reliable search remains ever-present.

 At the base level, there were three key capabilities needed to meet the challenge of a growing content universe:

 - Dynamic scaling of the SolrCloud cluster